huishenlab/biscuit/docs/alignment/alignment.md

 strand during PCR amplification (__daughter strand__).
 In order to properly use a read mapper, it is critical to understand the strands from which the sequenced reads can be generated.
-In BISCUIT, whether mapping occurs at parent or daughter strand is controled using `-b` option.
+In BISCUIT, whether mapping occurs at parent or daughter strand is controlled using `-b` option.

 #### Single-End Library